Embedded IoT Solutions

 Edge Intelligence and Local Decisions

 In AIoT, the edge is no longer just a data forwarder.
-Small, quantized models running on embedded hardware allow devices to:
+Small, quantized models running on

 • Detect anomalies instantly